b-hayes/apache-server/README.md

 sudo service apache2 restart
 ```

-## Dynamic Localhost
+## The Dynamic Localhost config.
-The dynamic localhost config will point sub-domains to sub folders.
+The dynamic localhost config will point subdomains to sub folders.
 Up to two level deep eg:
 - localhost points to /var/www/html
 - animals.localhost points to /var/www/html/animals
 - dogs.animals.localhost points to websites/animals/dogs

 So you can have all your projects share the same native instance of apache/php/mysql etc.
+No need to.

+Remember that all these folders are also accessible via localhost/paths.
+EG: cats.localhost ==  localhost/cats
+So you will want to add a htaccess file preventing direct folder access if you only want it accessed by subdomain.

+## Exposing to the public?

+Rather than .localhost being last .com or .net will be so the folder will match the main domain name.

+- animals.com points to /var/www/html/animals
+- cat.animals.com points to /var/www/html/animals/cats

+The beauty of this is your public site eg animals.com is also accessed via animals.localhost allowing you
+to debug your production version with some special flags enabled for localhost only.

+However, .com.au or alike and www. will throw a spanner in the works and you will need to make rules for those cases.